Mohan0006/Engage-FaceREcognisition/README.md

 Note : A face is recognised only if face detection score is greatear than 0.7 and identified only if face score is greater than 0.44.
 I had kept these constraints for better results.
 So uploading the good quality images is suggested for better results.

-I had uploaded the webpage screenshots in the ScreenShots folder in repository.
+I had uploaded the webpage "ScreenShots" in the ScreenShots folder in repository.
-In the Testing Pictures Folder You can see some sample pictures used for testing the webapp
+In the "Testing Pictures" Folder You can see some pictures used for testing the webapp